deckhouse/sds-local-volume/docs/FAQ.md

 weight: 6
 ---

-## When to use LVM and when to use LVM Thin?
+## When to use LVM and when to use LVM-thin?

 Use LVM (Thick) if you need maximum performance comparable to the drive's performance.
 LVM (Thick) is easier to configure.

-Use LVM Thin if you need to use overprovisioning.
-LVM Thin performance is lower than LVM.
+Use LVM-thin if you need to use overprovisioning.
+LVM-thin performance is lower than LVM.

 {{< alert level="warning" >}}
-Use overprovisioning in LVM Thin with caution.
+Use overprovisioning in LVM-thin with caution.
 Monitor the available space in the pool.
 The cluster monitoring system has separate events when the pool reaches 20%, 10%, 5%, and 1% free space.

 If there is no free space in the pool, module degradation and data loss may occur.
 {{< /alert >}}